Guneet13/tv-time-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.

-# Walking thru the website working model and the code, youtube link is here:
+# The Tv Time App and the code explanation(youtube link is here):

 https://www.youtube.com/watch?v=qEG8z6yNc_I